cschoeller/constant_velocity_pedestrian_motion/README.md

 Christoph Schöller, Vincent Aravantinos, Florian Lay, Alois Knoll<br>
 Robotics and Automation Letters (RA-L), 2020

-In particular, it allows to reproduce the results for **OUR** and **OUR-S** from Table 1.
+In particular, it allows to reproduce the results for **OUR** and **OUR-S** from Table 1 in the paper.
 The dataset in this repository is the same as the one provided [here](https://github.com/agrimgupta92/sgan), but converted to json format.

 <br/>